BLOG

 The WordPress core contributor community, which plays a vital role in maintaining the open-source project, has expressed growing frustration.
 An anonymous core contributor posted on Reddit revealed that the decision blindsided many in the community, including core developers, who were not informed in advance.

-The contributor voiced concerns over how Mullenweg handled the situation, stating that the contributors are struggling with how to respond.
+In a widely shared post, the contributor voiced concerns over how Mullenweg handled the situation, stating that the contributors are struggling with how to respond.
 While they have yet to see any positive outcomes, there’s growing discontent and suspicion of more conflicts on the horizon.

-The Reddit post further emphasized that WordPress is a community-driven project, and contributors feel left out of Mullenweg’s recent actions, which they see as damaging to the spirit of collaboration.
+The Reddit post emphasized that WordPress is a community-driven project, and contributors feel left out of Mullenweg’s recent actions, which they see as damaging to the spirit of collaboration.
 They also mentioned that some contributors might consider a temporary halt in their contributions if the situation doesn’t improve.

 Backlash on Social Media